aaronbenz/caspanda/README.md

 ccyA.set_index('gmt_timestamp')
 ```

-Large result sets
+*Large result sets*

-By default the underlying python driver will switch to using page-result sets if the number of returned rows is greater than 5,000 row.
-This will not currently work with caspanda, because the results are not automatically returned by cassandra. the db 'waits' until the driver starts to request the results by page.
+By default the underlying python driver will switch to using paged-result sets if the number of returned rows is greater than 5,000 rows.
+This will not currently work with caspanda, because the results are not automatically returned by cassandra.
+The db 'waits' until the driver starts to request the results by page.
 To get around this you can increase the default select size:

 ```python
 cpsession.default_fetch_size = 50000